GonzagaEagles16/Boston/README.md

 This is a work in progress.

-The current version (in the "Single PCB design") is currently being prototyped.
+The current version (in the "Boston - Current design" folder) is currently being prototyped.
 A list of errata will be produced once it has been fully tested.
+I intend to run a GB for this keyboard in the near future.

+STL files for the 3D-printed case are available under the "3D-printed case - parts" folder.
+Full STEPs, Fusion, and a bill-of-materials will be released after the group buy runs.

+The aluminum version is still being prototyped.
+Case files for those will likely be released after a couple group buy runs.

-An older version (V0.3) used a two-PCB design with the controller on a daughterboard.
-That version has been built and is verified working.
-The matrix between V0.3 and newer versions are different.
-The older version also does not support split backspace.
+An older version (V0.3) used a two-PCB design with the controller on a daughterboard, and a different matrix.
+Only two of these were produced.

-Case files will be released after one or more rounds of group buys have been run.
-This is unfortunately necessary to prevent third party group buys from running parallel to the main group buy for the time being.

 The Interest Check thread is [here](https://geekhack.org/index.php?topic=106501.0) on Geekhack.